NicolasGim99/BaSP-M2023/README.md

 I kept working on the html, this time I worked on the Images, I downloaded and placed them on their  place into the webpage.

+## Day 4

+I worked on the menu and order the html file.
+I tried to make a correct placement of everything addded.